belangeo/cecilia5/doc-en/source/src/configuration/menubar.rst

 The *Action* menu gives access to the following commnds:

 - **Play/Stop**: Start and stop the playback of the process.
-- **Bounce to Disk**: Computes the process as fast as possible and write the result in a soundfile.
+- **Bounce to Disk**: Computes the process as fast as possible and writes the result in a soundfile.
 - **Batch Processing on Preset Sequence**: Applies all saved presets of the module to the chosen input sound file.
 - **Batch Processing on Sound Folder**: Applies the module's current settings to all sound files present in the folder that contains the input sound file.

 The two previous commands processes more than one sound file at a time.
-Before executing one of these commands, Cecilia5 will ask the user to enter a suffix to identify the new created sound files.
+Before executing one of these commands, Cecilia will ask the user to enter a suffix to identify the new created sound files.

 - **Use Sound Duration on Folder Batch Processing**: When processing a folder of sounds in batch mode, if this option is checked, the total duration will be automatically adjusted to the duration of the processed sound.
 - **Show Spectrum**: Open a window showing the spectral component of the sound that is heard.

-The **Use MIDI** menu item indicates if Cecilia5 has already found a MIDI device.
+The **Use MIDI** menu item indicates if Cecilia has already found a MIDI device.

 Help Menu